vantagemanagement-admin/embulk-input-sfdc/README.md

 You should create "Connected App" in SalesForce website.

 First, please visit "Setup" -> "App Setup" -> "Create" -> "Apps", scroll down to "Connected Apps" and click "New" button.
 Please create "Connected App" its "Enable OAuth Settings" is checked and "Selected OAuth Access" is "Full access (full)".
-Then, this plugin doesn't use "Callback URL" setting, so you specify dummy URL (e.g. http://localhost:4000) as it.
+Then, this plugin doesn't use "Callback URL" setting, so please specify dummy URL (e.g. http://localhost:4000) as it.

 Finally, please click you connected app name in "Connected Apps" page (visit "Setup" -> "App Setup" -> "Create" -> "Apps").
 It will show "Consumer Key" (as "Client ID") and Consumer Secret (as "Client Secret").